Melissa Wozniak

 2. the exchange of consciousness between forms

 There is a silent language of being that speaks through leaf veins and tangled roots, books hidden in the fissures of mountains.
 All cells have mind in this living world, and the desire to communicate breaks the illusion of separation.
 This work is an exchange of consciousness between human and non-human embodiments of life — an energetic transmission of place, of elements, of essence.
-Manmade patterns interact with color distilled from plants, flowers, minerals, and sacred waters, conveying the potential of a human imprint that exists in harmony alongside its environment.
-The abstract beauty of the whole emerges only with expanded perspective, as in satellite images, where settlements fringe the Okavango Delta and borders do not exist.
+Man-made patterns interact with color distilled from plants, flowers, minerals, and sacred waters, conveying the potential of a human imprint that exists in harmony alongside its environment.
+The abstract beauty of the whole emerges only with expanded perspective, as in satellite photographs, where settlements fringe the Okavango Delta and borders do not exist.
 In opposition to visual commentary on destruction and climate change, these talismans call on the power of collective mind to envisage healing.
 May they be a portal to remembering our way home.

-Handmade natural ink, charcoal, and pencil on watercolor paper: rose, marigold, moringa, palash, coreopsis, hibiscus, blue lotus, gladiolus, goldenrod, sumac, madder, yellowwood, mulberry, eucalyptus, wild grape, pokeweed, buckthorn, acorn cap, oak gall, indigo, senna, pomegranate, rooibos, turmeric, saffron, copper scrap, iron scrap, incense ash, gangajal, pH modifiers
+Handmade natural ink, charcoal, pencil, and Gangajal on watercolor paper: rose, marigold, moringa, palash, coreopsis, hibiscus, blue lotus, gladiolus, goldenrod, sumac, madder, yellowwood, mulberry, eucalyptus, wild grape, pokeweed, buckthorn, acorn cap, oak gall, indigo, senna, pomegranate, rooibos, turmeric, saffron, copper scrap, iron scrap, incense ash, pH modifiers

 Artist's statement